 Before you start building apps with Streamlit you will need to have a working installation of Streamlit on your system.
-If you don't have it set up yet, the following steps will guide you through the process, whether you're on Windows, macOS or Linux.
+If you don't have it set up yet, the following steps will guide you through how to install Streamlit on Windows, macOS or Linux.

 If you don't have an installation of Python 3, you will need to install one first.
 You can download installers for Python 3 from the Python homepage.
 Once installed, you should be able to follow the instructions below.

-To keep your projects self-contained, we recommend created a new virtual environment for each project.
-If you're just learning, you can create a virtual environment for working through the tutorials in.
+To keep your projects self-contained, we recommend creating a new virtual environment for each project.
+Using a virtual environment ensures that your Streamlit installation and its dependencies don't conflict with other Python projects on your system.
+If you're just learning, you can create a single virtual environment for working through the tutorials.

 If you later want to create a new folder for a different project, you can just repeat this process.

-Below are the instructions for creating a new project folder, creating a virtual environment and installing Streamlit, on Windows, macOS and Linux.
+Below are the instructions for creating a new project folder, setting up a Python virtual environment, and installing Streamlit using pip on Windows, macOS and Linux.

 - Windows